 One Key Question®

-One Key Question® is a transformative tool that starts the conversation about if, when, and under what circumstances women want to get pregnant and have a child.
-The notion behind One Key Question® is simple: it provides a framework for health providers, social service providers, and champions who support women age 18-50 to routinely ask, “Would you like to become pregnant in the next year?”
+One Key Question is a transformative tool that starts the conversation about if, when, and under what circumstances people want to get pregnant and have a child.
+The notion behind One Key Question is simple: it provides a framework for health providers, social service providers, and champions who support folks age 18-50 to routinely ask, “Would you like to become pregnant in the next year?”

 Though this is a seemingly simple question, the answers are more complex.
-One Key Question® meets women where they are, by offering four responses: yes, no, ok either way, and unsure.
-Follow up counseling is patient-centered and can be tailored appropriately based on a woman’s desire for or ambivalence about pregnancy.
+One Key Question meets everyone where they are, by offering four responses: yes, no, ok either way, and unsure.
+Follow up counseling is patient-centered and can be tailored appropriately based on the desire for or ambivalence about pregnancy.

-One Key Question® has been endorsed by both the American Public Health Association and the American College of Obstetricians and Gynecologists as an appropriate and effective Reproductive Life Planning strategy, supported as a promising practice to improve the provision of reproductive health services for women, and is aligned with the Office of Population Affairs and Centers for Disease Control and Prevention’s Quality in Family Planning service delivery recommendation for clinical practice.
+One Key Question has been endorsed by the American Public Health Association as an effective Reproductive Life Planning strategy and the American College of Obstetricians and Gynecologists notes that pregnancy desire screening is a “core component of high-quality, primary preventive care services.”
+One Key Question is aligned with the Office of Population Affairs and Centers for Disease Control and Prevention’s Quality in Family Planning service delivery recommendation for clinical practice.

-Click here for more information about One Key Question®, including a detailed summary of research and how to bring One Key Question® to your community.
+Learn more about One Key Question, including a detailed summary of research and how to bring One Key Question to your community.

 Strategic Communications & Audience Management

 Power to Decide’s communication and engagement expertise helps organizations find the most effective ways to reach and engage their audiences.